IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 Mergers and Buy-Outs of Third Party Payers – 2004

-WHEREAS, physicians contract with some but not all insurance companies, health maintenance organizations, preferred provider organizations, third-party administrators and re-pricing companies, and there are several thousand of these entities operating in Iowa; and there are frequent mergers and buy-outs among these entities; when an entity with which a physician contracts is the subject of a merger or buy-out, the purchasing entity often automatically enrolls the physician in all products of the purchasing company even though the physician has not contracted with the purchasing entity, and this forces physicians to provide services to patients for whom he/she has not contracted at a reimbursement rate to which he/she has not agreed, now therefore be it,
+WHEREAS, physicians contract with some but not all insurance companies, health maintenance organizations, preferred provider organizations, third-party administrators, accountable care organizations, re-pricing companies, and other health care expense payers, and there are several thousand of these entities operating in Iowa; and there are frequent mergers and buy-outs among these entities; when an entity with which a physician contracts is the subject of a merger or buy-out, the purchasing entity often automatically enrolls the physician in all products of the purchasing company even though the physician has not contracted with the purchasing entity, and this forces physicians to provide services to patients for whom he/she has not contracted at payment rates to which he/she has not agreed, now therefore be it,

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) work with the appropriate state agencies and the legislature to prevent acquiring entities from automatically enrolling physicians in all products of the acquiring company, and that a similar resolution be forwarded to the American Osteopathic Association for consideration by its House of Delegates.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) work with the appropriate state agencies and the legislature to prevent acquiring entities from automatically enrolling physicians in all products of the acquiring company.

 Non-Physician Clinicians – 2006